RezwanM/ASDEmotionRecognition/Speech Model/README.md

 # Content Description

 **"Notes"** directory contains personal notes of the author.
-Topics include ML terminologies, Python syntaxes, audio signal processing terminologies, and details of dataseta.
+Topics include ML terminologies, Python syntaxes, audio signal processing terminologies, and details of datasets.

+**"Experiment List"** datasheet conatins list of all experiments carried out during initial hyperparameter tuning.

 **"SVM"** directory contains all experiment files involving the SVM classifier and the individual datasets (RAVDESS, TESS, and CREMA-D).
 These are mainly Jupyter Notebook files from the inital work.